Wrecked Car Value -

 For those motorists planning to keep their car for a lengthy period, having a

-diminished or wrecked car value should not be too great a concern.
+diminished car value should not be too great a concern.

 However, given that car history checking is increasingly becoming standard